joannarifkin/joannarifkin/README.md

 What's life without a little fun?

-When I'm not at work, you can find me rock climbing at [Basecamp in Toronto](https://basecampclimbing.ca/), volunteering with [Not Far from the Tree](https://notfarfromthetree.org/), growing fruits and vegetables in my garden, reading sci-fi and fantasy, and chasing my unruly cats off the table.
+When I'm not at work, you can find me rock climbing at [Basecamp in Toronto](https://basecampclimbing.ca/), volunteering with [Not Far from the Tree](https://notfarfromthetree.org/), growing fruits and vegetables in my garden, reading SFF and nonfiction, and chasing my unruly cats off the table.
 I live in Toronto, and love it!

 <!--